-The origins of Friday the 13th as an unlucky day.
+The Origins of Friday the 13th as an Unlucky Day.

 Lock your doors, stay in bed, and pick a different day to play the lotto.
 If you’re feeling at all uneasy this week, perhaps you can rest a little better knowing that at least you’re not alone.
 It’s estimated that 17 to 21 million people in the United States are affected by a fear of Friday the 13th, which is often considered the most unlucky day of the year.

-In addition to the widespread paranoia this date causes, fear of Friday the 13th even has it’s own name – paraskevidekatriaphobia (try saying that 3 times fast) – which derives from the Greek words ‘Paraskeví’ for Friday, ‘Dekatreís’ for 13, and ‘Phobia’ for fear.
+In addition to the widespread paranoia this date causes, fear of Friday the 13th even has its own name – paraskevidekatriaphobia (try saying that 3 times fast) – which derives from the Greek words ‘Paraskeví’ for Friday, ‘Dekatreís’ for 13, and ‘Phobia’ for fear.

-But why?
 How has fear of this day become so prevalent across so much of the world?
 The answer, as with many things in history, is not so clear cut.
 To get to the bottom of it, we must first break the day into two separate things people find unlucky – Friday and 13.

-Why is Friday Unlucky?
+Why Is Friday Unlucky?